ddulesov/clickhouse_driver/README.md

 ### Why ###

-* To create small, quick, and robust driver for Clickhouse, fast open-source column oriented database
+* To create small and robust driver for Clickhouse, fast open-source column oriented database
 * To learn rust concurrency and zero-cost abstraction

 ### Supported features ###